AbdullahAlKhafajiDev/Directory-RNT/README.md

 This tool allows for renaming a whole directory with ease.
 You can customize how basic or complicated you want your renaming pattern.

 ## Documentation
+The script does not rename itself, so you don't have to worry about the name of the script changing after the renaming.

 **BEFORE RUNNING THE TOOL** make sure to have Python 3 installed on your system.
 The exact version number doesn't matters as long as it's Python 3.